-According to Kramer, the stress of the pandemic has put us in a prolonged period of tension, which she calls a “state of suspended angst.”
+According to Damoose, the stress of the pandemic has put us in a prolonged period of tension, which she calls a “state of suspended angst.”
 It leaves us waiting for the proverbial shoe to drop and wondering when things will ever return to what we know as “normal.”
 Constantly waiting for things to get better — or having to brace for the worst — has a tremendous impact on our physical and mental health, activities of daily living, and relationships.

 When stress spills over

-“Even the healthiest relationships are not immune to stress,” Kramer says.
+“Even the healthiest relationships are not immune to stress,” Damoose says.
 “Stress often has a tendency to spill over into our relationships with the people closest to us, the people we’re the most ‘real’ with.
 They see the good, the bad and the gritty.”

-When you go out into the world, Kramer says, you know that you have to exercise self-control in coping with stress in order to comply with social norms.
+When you go out into the world, Damoose says, you know that you have to exercise self-control in coping with stress in order to comply with social norms.
 Yet, if you’ve used up all of your self-control in “keeping it together” during the day, you may not have the energy left to spare for loved ones.